zabbix/zabbix/templates/app/azure_http/README.md

 You can also provide feedback, discuss the template, or ask for help at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/).

-# Azure MySQL flexible server by HTTP
+# Azure MySQL Flexible Server by HTTP

 ## Overview